 Blaze, known offstage as Chris Rouleau, was born in Mt.
 Clemens, Michigan, a small city just north of Detroit.
 As a teenager, he’d rap constantly, and when a co-worker told him he had the skills to become genuine artist, he devoted himself to mastering the genre.

 What rappers inspired him the most?
-He lists names like Eazy-E, Dr. Dre, the Notorious B.I.G. and Detroit underground star the D.O.C., now the other half of Blaze’s Zodiac MPrint.
+He lists names like Eazy-E, Dr. Dre, the Notorious B.I.G. and Detroit underground star The R.O.C., now the other half of Blaze’s Zodiac MPrint.

 “A lot of them are dead,” he says upon reflection, but the Blaze Ya Dead Homie persona was born of this death.
 As Blaze, Rouleau embodies a reincarnated gang member originally killed in 1980s.
 His albums resurrect not just a character but an entire era that, through Blaze’s work, still has much to say.
 “It was just fun,” he says of that era.
 “Your heads were nodding all the time.
 The music had a lot of bump.
 There were house parties and block parties.
 It was gangster!
 That’s what it was.’”